 - 2 tablespoons powdered sugar

-- 1-2 teaspoons milk (plant-based milk works great here)
+- 1 to 2 teaspoons milk plant-based milk works great here

 Instructions

-- PREP: Line an 8x8 pan with parchment paper or foil, leaving an overhang for easy removal.
+- Line an 8x8 baking pan with parchment paper or foil, leaving an overhang for easy removal.

-- BLEND OATS: In a high-powered blender, blend 1 cup (105g) of the old-fashioned oats until they resemble flour -- a fine powder.
-If needed, stir and re-blend to break up larger chunks of oats -- it should look like flour.
-Now pour all of the blended oats into a large sturdy bowl or a bowl attached to a stand mixer.
+- In a high-powered blender, blend 1 cup (105g) of the old-fashioned oats until they resemble flourโa fine powder.
+If needed, stir and reblend to break up larger chunks of oatsโit should look like flour.
+Now pour all the blended oats into a large sturdy bowl or a bowl attached to a stand mixer.

-- BLEND DATES: See Note 1.
+- See note 1 for prepping dates if needed.
 Ensure dates are pitted.
 (Sometimes dates labeled pitted still have a pit that sneaks in!)
 Using a sharp serrated knife, coarsely chop the dates.
-Add chopped dates to the blender and blend until a thick paste forms.
-This takes some patience; you will likely need to scrape down edges and stir a few times in between blending.
-Once fully blended to a paste, use a spatula to scrape all of this mixture out into the bowl with the oats.
-It's thick and sticky!
+Add chopped dates to a blender and blend until a thick paste forms.
+This takes some patience; you will likely need to scrape down edges and stir a few times between blending.
+Once fully blended to a paste, use a spatula to scrape all of this mixture into the bowl with the oats.
+Itโs thick and sticky!

-- ADD REMAINING INGREDIENTS: To the bowl with the blended oats and dates, add the almond butter, maple syrup, vanilla extract, salt, cinnamon and the remaining 1-3/4 cups (178g) old fashioned oats.
+- To the bowl with the blended oats and dates, add almond butter, maple syrup, vanilla extract, salt, cinnamon and the remaining 1-3/4 cups (178g) old-fashioned oats.

-- BEAT: Using a hand mixer (or paddle attachment on a stand mixer), beat until well combined and ingredients are incorporated.
-The mixture is a bit wet, but it does set up a bit in the fridge.
+- Using a hand mixer (or paddle attachment on a stand mixer), beat until well combined and ingredients are incorporated.
+The mixture is a bit wet, but it sets up a bit in the fridge.

-- GLAZE: Combine the white chocolate chips and the coconut oil (measure oil when it is melted).
-Microwave the mixture in 15-second bursts, stirring in between each burst for 10-15 seconds until completely smooth.
+- Combine the white chocolate chips and coconut oil (measure oil when it is melted).
+Microwave the mixture in 15-second bursts, stirring between each burst for 10โ15 seconds until completely smooth.
 Stir in the vanilla extract, powdered sugar, and milk.
 Stir until a thick frosting has formed and transfer to a small plastic bag.
 Cut off the tip and drizzle all over the bars.
-Return to the fridge (covered) until the glaze hardens, about 20 more minutes.
+Return to the fridge (covered) until the glaze hardens, about 20 minutes.

 Video